Kermit Smith Jr.: Trial

 On April 29, 1981, Smith was sentenced to death in Halifax County, North Carolina.
 In addition to death, he was sentenced to 40 years for rape and 10 years for robbery.
 Smith told reporters that he regretted his actions but claimed he did not understand the significance of them due to stress.
 He further stated he was not particularly ready to die but if faced with spending the rest of his life in prison, he preferred the alternative.

 A diary Smith kept that was later recovered showed that he had long planned the crime, motivated by misogyny.
-He had previously served time for a violent attack on a couple, noting in his diary that he had intended to kidnap and take the woman into the woods.
+He had previously served time for a violent attack on a couple on August 14, 1975.
+He noted in his diary that he had intended to kidnap and take the woman into the woods.
 In that case, Smith got an 18-month suspended sentence and three years probation for assault.
+At the sentencing phase of his murder trial, two psychiatrists determined that he had antisocial personality disorder.

 In 1982, Kermit Smith was additionally sentenced to 25 years in prison for the kidnappings as part of a plea bargain.